Kyle D. Squires, PhD

 Dean of the Ira A. Fulton Schools of Engineering

 Kyle Squires is the dean of the Ira A. Fulton Schools of Engineering at Arizona State University.
-With more than 21,000 students and nearly 60 degree options offered on two campuses and online, the Fulton Schools of Engineering is one of the largest and most comprehensive engineering schools in the United States.
-Faculty and students in the Fulton Schools are engaged in research and innovation endeavors that result in approximately $103M of external funding and numerous entrepreneurial outputs.
+With nearly 27,000 students and 75 degree options offered on two campuses and online, the Fulton Schools of Engineering is the largest and most comprehensive engineering school in the United States.
+Faculty and students in the Fulton Schools are engaged in research and innovation endeavors that result in approximately $119M of external funding and numerous entrepreneurial outputs.

-Squires was appointed dean of the Fulton Schools in February 2016 after serving as vice dean and interim dean during the 2015-2016 academic year.
-Previously, he served as director of the School for Engineering of Matter, Transport and Energy (SEMTE), one of the six Ira A. Fulton Schools of Engineering.
+At the beginning of the Fall 2021 semester, Squires was appointed vice provost of Engineering, Computing and Technology for Arizona State University.
+He also serves as dean of the Fulton Schools, an appointment that began in February 2016 after serving as vice dean and interim dean during the 2015-2016 academic year.
+Previously, he served as director of the School for Engineering of Matter, Transport and Energy (SEMTE), one of the seven Ira A. Fulton Schools of Engineering.
 As SEMTE director, he oversaw degree and research programs in aerospace engineering, chemical engineering, materials science and engineering, mechanical engineering and the professional science master’s program in solar energy engineering and commercialization.